Filter Options

 How is the wildlife viewing in Uganda?

 “Uganda is an exciting destination for wildlife viewing, and its strength lies in its variety.
 Uganda has beautiful rainforests that are home to many primates.
 Mountain gorilla trekking is the top attraction, but almost equally exciting is chimpanzee trekking.
-A variety of monkeys can be seen throughout the country and a troop of habituated golden monkeys, endemic to the Albertine Rift, can be visited in Mgahinga National Park.
+A troop of habituated golden monkeys, a species unique to the Albertine Rift, can be visited in Mgahinga Gorilla National Park.
+Up to a dozen other monkey species can be seen elsewhere in Uganda, with Kibale National Park being particularly notable for its primate diversity.
 Away from the forest environment, Uganda has several good savannah reserves where more conventional wildlife viewing is offered on game drives and boat trips.
-None of the savannah reserves offers quite the same level of exciting animal viewing as the Serengeti in Tanzania or the Masai Mara in Kenya; however, the scenic beauty in Uganda is unparalleled and the birding is nothing less than outstanding.”
+None of the savannah reserves offers quite the same level of exciting animal viewing as the Serengeti National Park in Tanzania or the Masai Mara National Reserve in Kenya; however, the scenic beauty in Uganda is unparalleled and the birding is nothing less than outstanding.”

 More about viewing Uganda’s wildlife & Animals 4